 There are some great ways to save as a married couple.
-Just look through your list of bills and see where you can combine accounts.
+A very easy way is to look through your list of bills and see where you can combine accounts.
 Here is a list of ways my husband and I cut out duplicates and saved money:

 Combining auto insurance policies as well as renter’s/home owner’s policies can get you some great discounts.
 This is also a good time to reevaluate the coverage you want now that you are together.
 My husband and I have our two cars, renter’s, and ring insurance through one company.